-The MX63 and MX63L microscope systems from OLYMPUS are enhanced for top-quality inspections of wafers measuring as large as 300 mm, circuit boards, flat panel displays, and other large samples.
+The MX63 and MX63L microscope systems from EVIDENT are enhanced for top-quality inspections of wafers measuring as large as 300 mm, circuit boards, flat panel displays, and other large samples.
 The systems’ modular design enables users to pick the components they need to customize the system to suit their application.

 The MX63 and MX63L microscope systems are ergonomic and user-friendly and can help increase throughput while keeping inspectors comfortable when performing their work.
-These systems can be combined with OLYMPUS Stream image analysis software, thus ensuring that the entire workflow, from observation to report creation, can be simplified.
+These systems can be combined with EVIDENT Stream image analysis software, thus ensuring that the entire workflow, from observation to report creation, can be simplified.